Skip to main content

 kubectl exec -n backline deploy/gitproxy -- \

-wget -q --spider https://adapter.backline.ai/health
+wget -q --spider https://app.backline.ai/health

 • Confirm the Server URL is correct and reachable from the agent’s network